TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/manage-apis/api-operations/api-observability.md

 - **Transaction Flow:** Visualize the transaction flow by connecting traces to show how requests move through different services, including entry points (e.g., API gateway), middleware and backend services.

-- **Latency Analyzis:** Analyze trace data to pinpoint which service or component is causing latency issues, allowing for quick identification and remediation of performance bottlenecks.
+- **Latency Analysis:** Analyze trace data to pinpoint which service or component is causing latency issues, allowing for quick identification and remediation of performance bottlenecks.

 - **Error Correlation:** Use traces to correlate errors across different services to understand the root cause of issues and track how errors propagate through the system.